 SDLC vs STLC: What is the Difference?

-Software development is a very simple process that starts from system planning to its deployment.
-This simple process turns out to be a bit complicated when the developers have to create enterprise-level software solutions and not small products.
-And the reason behind it is that software development for complex systems requires a proper methodology and QA services.
-This is why the concepts like Software Development Life Cycle and Software Testing Life Cycle have come into the picture.
-But if we compare SDLC vs STLC, these two approaches are interrelated to each other in some way.
+Software development is a very simple process that starts with system planning and ends with deployment.
+However, this process becomes more complex when the developers are tasked with creating enterprise-level software solutions instead of small products.
+The reason behind this is that building complex systems requires a comprehensive software development methodology and quality assurance services.
+That is why we have concepts like Software Development Life Cycle and Software Testing Life Cycle.

 1. What is SDLC (Software Development Life Cycle)?

-SDLC (Software Development Life Cycle) is a process of activities that every software development company follows in order to create working software.
-This software development process follows proper steps which include planning, requirement analysis & gathering, software designing, implementation of designs & new approaches, testing, deployment, and maintenance.
+SDLC (Software Development Life Cycle) is a process that every software development company follows to design, build, and maintain working software.
+SDLC process consists of various phases including planning, requirement analysis & gathering, software designing, implementation of designs & new approaches, testing, deployment, and maintenance.

 1.1 SDLC Phases